paymill/paymill-documentation/guides/add-ons/connect.html.md

 order: 4
 ---

-PAYMILL Connect gives a third party application the right to create transactions on hour behalf.
+PAYMILL Connect gives a third party application the right to create transactions on our behalf.

 For example if you created a mobile application using our [Mobile SDK](/guides/integration/mobile-sdk.html) and want to allow it to create transactions directly, Connect is the way to go.